DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 # Wasabi Wallet

 Wasabi Wallet is a bitcoin wallet that you can use to "mix" bitcoin.
-The method is often referd to as "coinjoin".
+The method is often referred to as "coinjoin".
 It's a technique where you create transactions together with other people to make tracking on the blockchain harder.

 Many mixers are central services.
 That means that they can steal your funds and destroy your privacy at will.
 This is not the case with Wasabi Wallet.
 The only central part is a "coordinator" that constructs the transactions and that you connect to with Tor to ensure anonymity.
 You control your own private keys during the whole process.